nsacyber/HIRS/docs/background/inputs/rim.md

 - **Support RIM**:
     - Provides additional information required for verification.
     - For PC Clients, the TCG Event Log generated during the boot process is a required Support RIM.
-    - The Event Log (defined by [TCG PC Client Platform Firmware Profile :fontawesome-solid-external-link:](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/){:target="_blank"}) records all events that extend the TPM's Platform Configuration Registers (PCRs).
+    - The Event Log (defined by [TCG PC Client Specific Platform Firmware Profile Specification :fontawesome-solid-external-link:](https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/){:target="_blank"}) records all events that extend the TPM's Platform Configuration Registers (PCRs).
     - The OEM captures this Event Log at the end of production and inserts a hash of it in the Base RIM before signing.

 For PC Components, **Component RIMs** may come in different forms, such as the TCG